A leading health information

 Mike currently leads HLN’s public health systems projects for the Rhode Island Department of Health and is a developer and relationship manager for HLN projects at the University of Pennsylvania.
 Previously, Mike led HLN’s team on the Strategic Healthcare IT Advanced Research Projects on Security (SHARPS) project at the University of Illinois at Urbana-Champaign, culminating in the release of Decision Support for Data Segmentation (DS2).

-Mike brings a deep technical understanding, as well as crisp written and oral expression skills to any project he undertakes.
+Mike brings a deep technical understanding and crisp written and oral expression skills to any project he undertakes.
 He holds a BSE in Computer Science Engineering from the University of Pennsylvania.

 Daryl provides project and technical leadership on complex, multi-vendor application design and development efforts, and has architected major public health systems.
-As a senior project manager for HLN since 2000, he uses a diverse set of skills and approaches to tackle complex problems in creative and unique ways.
+As a senior project manager for HLN since 2000, he has used a diverse set of skills and approaches to tackle complex problems in creative and unique ways.

 Daryl has worked with a wide range of technologies and he has managed, designed, and implemented systems and applications that utilize various integration and database technologies.
 In New York City, he was one of the architects of the Master Child Index and the primary developer of the Online Registry, an internet-accessible, web-based interface for providers to access the Citywide Immunization Registry.

 Marcey brings vast management consulting expertise to HLN, serving State and Federal public health agencies in strategic planning and improving productivity and efficiency through the disciplined integration of design, process, and technology.
-Marcey applies industry-standard project and change management leadership methodologies and tools to engage stakeholders and staff in the successful execution of system transitions.
+She applies industry-standard project and change management leadership methodologies and tools to engage partners, IT teams, and staff in the successful execution of system transitions.

 Marcey guides the delivery of proven and practical solutions in areas related to health information exchange planning, data migration and validation, testing, process re-engineering, and training.
 She currently supports public health jurisdictions in the migration of their immunization information system platforms or modules to comply with national standards and state requirements.
-As an adjunct professor, Marcey also provides consultative learning in the design and management of public health information systems in partnership with the Public Health Informatics Institute of the Task Force for Global Health.
+As a faculty member of the Public Health Informatics Institute of the Task Force for Global Health, Marcey also provides design, development, and instruction of public health informatics curricula to a wide array of participants through online, on-demand, and in-person learning.

 Marcey is an active member of the American Immunization Registry Association (AIRA) and a Certified Professional in Health Information & Management Systems through HIMSS, Marcey has an MBA from Northeastern University and an undergraduate degree from Rutgers University.

-Mike is currently managing HLN’s ongoing support of the New York City Department of Health and Mental Hygiene, including its Citywide Immunization Registry (CIR).
-He also managed the original project that led to the creation of the Immunization Calculation Engine (ICE), an open-source clinical decision support tool for integration with IIS, EHRs, and other health information systems.
+As Chief Resource Officer, Mike manages the allocation of staff resources across HLN, directs the company’s recruitment efforts, and oversees the professional development of its staff.
+In addition, Mike directs HLN’s ongoing support of the New York City Department of Health and Mental Hygiene, including its Citywide Immunization Registry (CIR).
 Mike holds a Masters in Computer Science from North Carolina State University.